 - accessing government industry programs and grants

 - handling financial matters

 - connection referrals to other services.

 Our Nature-led Recovery Grants are now open.

-The Local Economic Recovery grants were established to support regional economic recovery by stimulating economic growth and building economic resilience in bushfire-affected regions.
+The Local Economic Recovery Regional Economic Stimulus and Resilience grants were established to support regional economic recovery by stimulating economic growth and building economic resilience in bushfire-affected regions.

 Projects funded in East Gippsland: